-Alchemilla Lady's mantle
+how to grow Alchemilla mollis Lady's mantle

 Growing Alchemilla mollis common name Lady's mantle

-Alchemilla mollis looks good with many plants, image on the above right is with Allium cristophii and the lime green foliage looks good with purples and blues.
-One advantage of growing Alchemilla with Alliums, and why it's such a good companion plant for Alliums, is that often the leaves around the base of Alliuma look tatty even before the plant has flowered, it's one of it's shortcomings.
+Alchemilla mollis looks good with many plants, image on the above left is with Allium cristophii and the lime green foliage looks good with purples and blues.
+One advantage of growing Alchemilla with Alliums, and why it's such a good companion plant for Alliums, is that often the leaves around the base of Allium look tatty even before the plant has flowered, it's one of it's shortcomings.
 Plant Alchemilla around the Alliums and it will cover the base leaves of the Allium.

-This is illustrated in the images below, the first shows the Alchemilla looking sad, bit tired and brown I cut it back and within a short period of time it had re grown some new foilage.
+This is illustrated in the images below, the first shows the Alchemilla looking sad, bit tired and brown I cut it back and within a short period of time it had re grown some new foliage.

 Alchemilla mollis is a simple plant, which is why there is not much to say about it.
 It is easy to grow, unfussy about it's conditions and although a number are listed in the RHS encyclopedia of plants you really only see A. mollis for sale.